 - Service add-ons can be hidden or incorporated as Variable pricing types.

 PRO TIP: Remember to write service descriptions that appeal to your target audience.
 What kind of tone suits your clientele?
 Write with them in mind.

 Clients are most comfortable booking online when they know exactly what they're signing up for.
 That's why it's important to show all of your prices upfront.

 - You sell time, so work out how much you currently charge per hour on average and determine whether it's enough to comfortably cover your overall costs with a bit of profit on top.

 - Simplify.
 Avoid $34.27 non-rounded prices and bizarre package bundles where the pricing is difficult to calculate.
 Make it super easy for clients to work out how much they'll be spending.

 - Offer promotions based on the season and enable automated Marketing campaigns so that discounts are targeted to specific clients to build loyalty.

-TIP: Know your worth!
+PRO TIP: Know your worth!
 Don't be too heavy with discounts especially when you're starting out.
-Also, remember that a $59.99 service discounted by $20 looks more appealing than a $39.99 service sold at full price.
+Also, remember that a £59.99 service discounted by £20 looks a lot more appealing than a £39.99 service sold at full price.